Victoria College, Melbourne: Campuses post merger

 The Rusden campus, while initially part of Deakin, became part of Monash University's Clayton campus in 2004.
 The site now offers student accommodation.
 The courses at Rusden were transferred to Deakin's Burwood campus.

 The Toorak campus ceased operations in 2007.
 Like Rusden, its courses were relocated to Deakin's Burwood campus and the property was sold to developers.
-Much of the site is to become private housing, while the future use of the heritage protected Stonnington mansion is uncertain.
+In August 2007 the 1.3-hectare site, comprising the mansion, gatehouse and 3 acre, were conditionally sold to art dealer Rodney Menzies for about $18 million, as a private residence.

+In June 2008 the remaining 1.7-hectare garden site was acquired for $45 million by Sydney-based developer and fund manager Ashington.
+In March 2009 the mansion's former stables, and until September 2007 Deakin University's Stonington Stables Museum of Art, were sold separately by Ashington for about $4 million.
+In February 2018, Rod Menzies sold the mansion for $52 million to a Chinese buyer, making it the most expensive house in the state.